CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 ## Submitting a pull request

 A pull request is submitted in the same way as an ordinary patch.
+See [/process/SubmittingPatches.md](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/SubmittingPatches.md) on how to submit a patch.